+As previously disclosed, Cue Energy Resources Ltd and Cue Resources Inc. were named as defendants, along with a number of other companies, in litigation in Texas, USA in relation to the Pine Mills oilfield.
 As previously disclosed, Cue Energy Resources Ltd and Cue Resources Inc. were named as defendants, along with a number of other companies, in litigation pending in Texas, USA in relation to the Pine Mills oilfield.
 The case is entitled Hammerhead Managing Partners, LLC v.
 Nostra Terra Oil & Gas Company, PLC, et al., In the United States District Court For the Northern District of Texas, No. 3:18-cv-1160.
 On March 27, 2019 the court dismissed the claims against Cue in their entirety, giving the plaintiff leave to refile its compliant.
 On April 26, 2019, the plaintiff filed an amended complaint against Cue and the other defendants.

 Cue Energy Resources Ltd and Cue Resources Inc. filed a motion to dismiss the amended complaint, which was denied by the court on 5 March 2020 without commentary.
 A request by all parties to extend the current case timetable due to the impacts of COVID-19 was not approved by the court.
 The trial did not proceed as scheduled during July 2020, however, due to a health issue affecting one of the parties.
-The case is currently expected to be set for trial before the judge in the third quarter of calendar year 2020.
+The case currently does not have a new trial date.